rtuszik/auto-classifier/README.md

     -   **For Jina AI:**
         -   Enter your Jina AI API key (free tier available with 10M tokens)
-        -   Optionally set a custom base URL
         -   Choose your preferred model (default: jina-embeddings-v3)
         -   Test your configuration using the Test Jina API button
+        -   **Getting a Jina AI API Key**: Visit the [Jina AI website](https://jina.ai/) to obtain a free temporary API key (you can get the key without creating an account).

 -   This plugin consists of **4 Input Commands** that you can run.
 By simply running these commands, it will automatically classify your note: